Exploring today’s biggest urban challenges.

 How do we enhance understanding, awareness, and agency in shaping places?

-The Place Literacy Lab develops the tools and techniques of IF/’s Place Literacy approach, part of our mission to Empower.
+The Place Literacy Lab develops the tools and techniques of IF/’s Place Literacy methodology, part of our mission to Empower.
 It helps people critically engage with, interpret, and imagine their surroundings: building awareness and confidence to shape the future of their places through practical frameworks such as the Place Literacy Toolkit.

 [Thematic Lab — In Development]